sirodoht/sqone/README.md

 Email tracking works by logging a GET request in an inline image on the email body.

-With sqone you can GET on any path (e.g. /sample-image.png) and get a transparent 1x1 image back.
+With Sqone you can GET on any path (e.g. /sample-image.png) and get a transparent 1x1 image back.
 This way you can attach an image when you don't have an image you want attached.

-On the index of Sqone you can see the number of requests on each path.
+On the index route you can see the number of requests on each path.

 ## Setup